nationalarchives/tna-child-web-archive/README.md

 ####Step 1
 Before updating anything in wordpress, please make sure you have cleared up your list items by checking the prerequisites below.
-Go to a-z excel sheet
+Go to a-z excel sheet. `Objective ID: A3904942`
 2. Choose the A-Z tab
-3. Select and copy all
+3. Select and copy 1st column
-4. Paste in Notepad++ or similar text editor.
+4. Paste in Notepad++ or similar text editor that can handle `Regular Expression`.
-5. Bring the cursor to line one
+5. Bring the cursor to line one by typing `Control + Home`.
-6. Ctrl+F
+6. `Ctrl+F`
-7. Select the Replace tab
+7. Select the Replace tab.
-8. In the first text field type: <!--.*?-->
+8. In the first text field type: `<!--.*?-->`, ensure there is a space after the regex.
-9. leave the second text field blank
+9. Leave the second text field blank.
-10. At the bottom of the Replace window, select Regular Expression
+10. At the bottom of the Replace window, select Regular Expression.
-11. Select Replace All.
+11. Select `Replace All`.

 By now you should have a clean `HTML` to be pasted into wordpress which looks like this
 ```HTML